Numigi/odoo-project-addons/project_milestone_estimated_hours/README.rst

 Context
 -------
-The module `project_milestone <https://github.com/OCA/project/tree/14.0/project_milestone>`_ allows to define milestones for a project.
+Natively, Odoo allows to define milestones for a project.

 Multiple tasks in the project can be linked to a given milestone.

 Description